clambin/traefik-simple-auth/README.md

 with "web application" as its application type.

 Give the credentials a name and define the authorized redirect URIs.
 We currently supports one redirect URI, so all applications need to be grouped under the same domain.
-E.g. if you need to support the following application URLs:
+E.g., if you need to support the following application URLs:

     * app1.example.com
     * app2.example.com